Rome, Georgia: Geography

-Rome is located at the confluence of the Etowah and the Oostanaula rivers, which form the Coosa River.
+Rome is located in the foothills of the Appalachian Mountains.
+It is located at the confluence of the Etowah and the Oostanaula rivers, which form the Coosa River.
 This gave the city access to the waterways, the major transportation routes of the era.
 Because of this water feature, Rome developed as a regional trade center, based originally on King Cotton.
 As cotton plantations were developed in the area, Rome was an increasingly important market town, shipping the commodity downriver to other markets.
 It was designated as the county seat of Floyd County.

 According to the United States Census Bureau, the city has a total area of 81.9 km2, of which 80.1 km2 are land and 1.9 km2, or 2.29%, are covered by water.

 The seven hills that inspired the name of Rome are known as Blossom, Jackson, Lumpkin, Mount Aventine, Myrtle, Old Shorter, and Neely Hills (the latter is also known as Tower or Clock Tower Hill).
 Some of the hills have been partially graded since Rome was founded.